Structure and The Epistemic Supposition of Clinical Categories: re-reading Jacques-Alain Miller’s Ordinary Psychosis Revisited

 “It’s more of an epistemic category than an objective category.
 It concerns our way of knowing it.”

-My question from the start about this corresponds to the structuralist paradigm – a Lacanian structural diagnosis is not like a psychiatric or medical diagnosis insofar as it does not follow from the assumption that the signifier of a diagnosis has an immediate correspondence to a thing in the world, the thing of a kind of illness.
-Just as through Lacan’s post-Saussurian lens, the word ‘cat’ does not correspond directly to that creature, but to a negative correlation to all the signifiers which are not ‘cat’ in ways which slide around a little, a category is not a kind of cat, and neither is a civet cat a cat.
-Lacan referred to this with regard to the elephant, which as soon as it takes being in being named, starts to be hunted towards inexistence, but more radically, that once we know the elephant through words, we cannot know the creature as such, without words, and thus ‘the word is the murder of the thing’.
-And indeed in this paper Miller points out that the symbolic world is a construction, which is to say a delusion, and that a delusion is perfectly able to order the world.
+My question from the start about this corresponds to the structuralist paradigm—a Lacanian structural diagnosis is not like a psychiatric or medical diagnosis.
+Dismissing the assumption that a diagnostic signifier has an immediate correspondence to a thing in the world, the thing of a kind of illness.
+Roughly put, through Lacan’s post-Saussurian lens, the word ‘cat’ doesn’t correspond directly to that creature, but to a negative correlation to those signifiers which are not ‘cat’ in ways which slide around a bit: a category is not a kind of cat, and neither is a civet cat a cat.
+Lacan referred to this kind of correlation with regard to the elephant, which as soon as it takes being in being named, starts to be hunted towards inexistence, and that in knowing the elephant through words, we cannot know the creature as such without words.
+Thus ‘the word is the murder of the thing’.
+Indeed in this paper Miller points out that the symbolic world is a construction, which is to say a delusion, and that a delusion is perfectly able to order the world.
 Indeed he proposes that the whole Freudian Field is a delusion, and we cannot be left without understanding that our diagnostic categories too, are delusions to be put to use.
-That is to say - epistemic suppositions.
+That is to say—they’re all epistemic suppositions.

-Firstly, perhaps in relation to the way the signifier, ordinary psychosis, came to be.
+We might think it relation to the way this signifier came to be.
 There was not first a kind of theory of these kinds of cases which were difficult to classify in classical terms, into which the signifier was born, but rather an open question in relation to which the signifier was offered as a sort of lightning rod for theoretical elaboration to coalesce around.
-Whilst much has been said of ordinary psychosis, it retains something of this character of a signifier S1, in search of significations, S2.
+Whilst much has been said of ordinary psychosis, it retains something of this character of a signifier S1, in search of knowledge, S2.
 There are still some questions, between some of the S2s which have been produced, even if we can say that this text comes to make a few stable quilting points with regard to what we can make of the question.
+Although it’s uncertain that this argument excludes any diagnostic category.

-Secondly, what’s been constructed with ordinary psychosis is secondary to the clinical categories which already exist.
-If we can say we have here an ‘ordinary psychosis’, Miller proposes that we still need to know what it is in the categories Lacan developed from classical psychiatry, a paranoia or a schizophrenia, what kind of paranoia, is it for instance a sensitive paranoia in the terms described by Kretschmer?
+Rather we might say that what’s been constructed with ordinary psychosis is secondary to the clinical categories which already exist.
+If we can say we have here an ‘ordinary psychosis’, Miller proposes that we still need to know what it is in the categories Lacan developed from classical psychiatry.
+A paranoia, melancholia, or schizophrenia, what kind of paranoia.
+Perhaps a sensitive paranoia in the terms described by Kretschmer?
 And so on.
-That is to say, that ordinary psychosis does not quite fit into the differential system of diagnosis, it lays over it to help facilitate it.
-And thus it is a distinct epistemic category with retards to our differential system of epistemic diagnostic categories.
+That’s to say that ordinary psychosis doesn’t quite fit into the differential system of diagnosis, it lays over it to help facilitate it.
+And thus it is a distinct epistemic category with regards to our differential system of epistemic diagnostic categories.

 “You need some criteria to say 'this is a neurosis’, you need [1] a relationship to the Name-of-the-Father - not a Name-of-the-Father - you need [2] some proof of minus phi, some proof of a relation to castration, impotence and impossibility, you need, [3] to use the Freudian terms of the second topography, a clear-cut differentiation between ego and id, or between signifiers and drives, you need [4] a clearly delineated superego, and if you don’t have this and other signs, well, you don’t have a neurosis, you have something else.”

-Whilst this is indeed a kind of tick list, it is not a tick list of signifiers to correspond to things in the world, but a tick list of structural distinctions which can only be read in relation to clinical observation via an apprehension of these structural distinctions.
+Whilst this is indeed a kind of tick-list, it is not a tick-list of observable traits, but of structural distinctions which can only be read in relation to clinical observation via an apprehension of these structural distinctions.

-We can note that there is a connection here between this most clinical concern, the system of diagnosis, and an analyst’s place in their own analysis, insofar as an analysis works towards a relation to the analysand’s semblants whereby they are not believed in so long as they may be put to use, a work that extends to the end of an analysis in its formal envelope.
+There is a connection here between this most clinical concern - the system of diagnosis - and an analyst’s place in their own analysis, insofar as an analysis works towards a relation to the analysand’s semblants whereby they are no longer believed in so long as they may be put to use, a work that extends to the end of an analysis in its formal envelope.

 Comments